ICS496/aja-dropbox.github.io/index.md

 Great!
 AJA Dropbox needs these packages to create its GUI and access the Dropbox API.
 Now that we've got all the necessary things installed, we can go ahead and download AJA Dropbox itself.

-3. **are we just having the user download from a specified branch?** In the AJA Github page, navigate to the latest branch. (link to branch here?)
-Under the green code button in the top right, click `Download ZIP` to download all the files.
+3. **are we just having the user download from a specified branch?** In the AJA Github page, navigate to the [latest branch.] (https://github.com/ICS496/aja-dropbox.github.io/tree/main_app_0.4) Under the green code button in the top right, click `Download ZIP` to download all the files.
 4. After downloading, unzip the files to wherever you'd like.

 And you're done!